-(a) Necessary to protect public morals or to maintain public order;

-(b) Necessary to protect human, animal or plant life or health;

-(c) Necessary to secure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement including those relating to:

-(i) The prevention of deceptive and fraudulent practices or to deal with the effects of a default on a contract;

-(ii) The protection of the privacy of individuals in relation to the processing and dissemination of personal data and the protection of confidentiality of individual records and accounts; or
+- (a) necessary to protect public morals or to maintain public order;7 - (b) necessary to protect human, animal or plant life or health; - (c) necessary to secure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement including those relating to: - (i) the prevention of deceptive and fraudulent practices or to deal with the effects of a default on a contract; - (ii) the protection of the privacy of individuals in relation to the processing and dissemination of personal data and the protection of confidentiality of individual records and accounts; or

-(iii) Safety;
+6 For greater certainty, the application of the general exceptions to these provisions shall not be interpreted so as to diminish the ability of governments to take measures where investors are not in like circumstances due to the existence of legitimate regulatory objectives.

+7 The public order exception may be invoked only where a genuine and sufficiently serious threat is posed to one of the fundamental interests of society.
-(d) Imposed for the protection of national treasures of artistic, historic or archaeological value; or

-(e) Relating to the conservation of exhaustible natural resources if such measures are made effective in conjunction with restrictions on domestic production or consumption.
+- (iii) safety; - (d) imposed for the protection of national treasures of artistic, historic or archaeological value; or - (e) relating to the conservation of exhaustible natural resources if such measures are made effective in conjunction with restrictions on domestic production or consumption.